 First, you need to choose some tasks you want to Time Box.
 The best place to start would be with the jobs that take up a lot of your time or you don't particularly enjoy doing.

-Take emails for example.
-As a PI you'll get a ton of emails every day from prospective clients and colleagues.
-These can be overwhelming and they take up a lot of time that could otherwise be spent doing more important things - like helping your actual clients.
+Take emails, for example.
+As a PI, you'll get a ton of emails every day from prospective clients and colleagues.
+These can be overwhelming and take up a lot of time that could otherwise be spent doing more important things—like helping your actual clients.

 2. Set a Target